 Is the New Voices Fellowship only open to people from African countries?

 No!
-We welcome candidates from any developing country.
+We welcome candidates from Africa, Asia, and Latin America.

 Will I get paid as a New Voices Fellow?

 No, but we pay all expenses for the fellowship, and occasionally provide funds for Fellows to participate in media-related activities and conferences.

 How much time will I spend on the Fellowship?